 A key theme that emerged from the follow-up surveys conducted at each performance and event is the necessity of embedding information about human sex trafficking into the public education system.
 Many in the audiences who viewed Chelsea’s Story agreed that the current Ontario curriculum for sex education does not properly equip the next generation, especially where human sex trafficking is concerned.

-Conclusion
+Conclusions

-Although the perception is that human sex trafficking involves international borders and kidnappings, in reality, it is happening to our children here in the region.
-Growing demand and ready access through social media puts all children at risk.
-Sex trafficking is one of the many forms of sexual assault and child abuse that occurIt involves an industry of people who organize and provide this service toto many , many people who want to purchase it.
-Equipping children and youth with the knowledge and skills to resist, and the tools to identify manipulation flags or grooming methods is important.
+Although the perception is that human sex trafficking involves international kidnappings, in reality, it is happening to our children here in the region.
+Furthermore growing demand and ready access through social media puts all children at risk.
+Sex trafficking is one of the many forms of sexual assault and child abuse.
+It involves an industry of people who organize and provide access to coerced sex to the many people who want to purchase it.
+Equipping children and youth with the knowledge and skills to resist, and the tools to identify manipulation and grooming methods is vitally important.

 The focus of the two different educational platforms, Very Young Girls and Chelsea’s Story was to build awareness of human sex trafficking in the Kitchener Waterloo area.
 Among the challenges of raising awareness of human sex trafficking to the wider community is that many Canadians do not recognize human sex trafficking as a problem.
 Further, residents of Waterloo Region do not understand the prevalence of it here.
 The general population must first be educated, because it simply is not enough to just focus on educating youth and potential victims.
 Chelsea’s Story aimed to make a first step towards a more general effort to raise awareness about this issue.
 In addition, new language must be formed around romantic relationships and consent and the lines between human sex trafficking and sex work should be better defined and taught.
 Targets like marginalized populations and youth need more support so they are better educated and can feel empowered to make steps in prevention.
 Government involvement and funding is key in this.